 As stated in the previous slide, scrubbing can be very irritating to the delicate skin on your face and can make your skin look worse.
 In addition, if you have acne, scrubbing can actually increase acne lesions.
 When you wash your face, use your fingers and apply cleanser in a gentle, circular motion – even using a washcloth or sponge can be irritating.
 Rinse with lukewarm water, and pat dry.

 Scrubbing skin damaged from tanning, acne damaged skin, and sunburned damage skin can be especially painful.
 Avoid scrubbing – be gentle to your skin.

 It can be so tempting to want to "pop" a pimple, but don't.
 Picking, popping, and squeezing can make your acne worse, and even lead to scarring.

 Cleanse your skin with an appropriate cleanser recommended by a dermatologist, and use over-the-counter remedies that contain benzoyl peroxide or salicylic acid and try to let your skin heal on its own.
 If the products you are using are not working, consult a dermatologist.

 Don't stress out.
 When you are stressed, you might notice you break out more, or your existing skin conditions such as psoriasis and rosacea may flare up.
 This is because stress can make your skin more sensitive and reactive to environmental conditions.
 Stress may also interfere with proper skin care, which can lead to worsening of skin conditions.

 If you do feel stressed, don't neglect your skin – remember to wear sunblock and cleanse your skin properly.
-Try stress reduction techniques: get a massage, meditate, get enough sleep, eat right, exercise, and talk to someone if you need help.
+Try stress reduction techniques: get a massage, meditate, get enough sleep, eat right, exercise, and talk to a medical professional if you need help.